dudeNumber4/database-migration/README.md

     * The generated script should contain just the changes you need.
 * In any case, if you're sure that you want to set the current state file to match what is in the database project, run script `./MigrationDatabase/UpdateDatabaseStateFile.ps1` to do so.
   * If you realize this didn't happen upon branch creation, for instance...

+##### Scripts that Change Schema
+* `PerformMigrations` returns a list of scripts that have been applied which were schema-changing.
+The consuming service may decide to do something in response to that.

 ##### Merging
 * If your branch and another both add a new script there will be a merge conflict.
 You will need to keep one and add the other under a new file name with the next number increment.